 Dates for 2016

-If you’d like to improve your knowledge and further your career, or perhaps like the idea of becoming a trainer yourself why not book on our Level 4 Food safety course in 2016.
+If you’d like to improve your knowledge and further your career, or perhaps like the idea of becoming a trainer yourself why not book on our Level 4 Food safety course.
 Just fill out the booking form on our website, or give Karen or Claire a call on 01756 700802.

 Who knows?
 You might just win the RSPH Award for 2016!